 Back in 1990, Carl Sagan, the American astronomer, cosmologist, and astrophysicist, said, “We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology”.

 Since then, technology has advanced tremendously.
 Indeed, nearly everyone is confronted with artificial intelligence nowadays, whether through music or movie recommendation services, purchase predictions, or virtual assistants.
 The technology is everywhere and pervades our lives.

 The fear of the new and unknown

 Throughout history, humans have always been scared of the new and unknown.
 When Christopher Columbus, the Italian explorer, navigator, and colonist, started sailing across the Atlantic Ocean, people were afraid he would sail right off the end of the earth.
 This anxiety came about for an obvious reason: humans usually like to be able to foresee potential dangers and consequences.
 Because of this fear, it’s not surprising that the rapid development of emerging technologies is terrifying to most people.
-In fact, machine intelligence and automation are often seen as public enemy number one.
+In fact, artificial intelligence and automation are often seen as public enemy number one.

 The “in-between process”

 The rapid growth of emerging technologies is leading to a lack of technological literacy, and as technology becomes more and more complex, our ability to understand it is fading more and more.
 Imagine you open Google’s image search, you type “bird” into the search field, then something happens and you get images of birds.
 Totally normal!
 But, in actual fact, for most of us, something magically happens between typing “bird” and seeing images of birds.
 It is this “in-between process” that is so confusing, because we understand neither the algorithms nor the system behind it.